zachary/simplesamlphp-dockerized/README.md

 [![](https://badge.imagelayers.io/unicon/simplesamlphp:latest.svg)](https://imagelayers.io/?images=unicon/simplesamlphp:latest 'image layer analysis')

+## Important Note for 1.19.3+

+Starting with the 1.19.3 image, only the bare minimum requirements to run are being included in the base image.
+The following (and their dependencies) will need to be installed in a custom image if needed:

+* wget
+* mod_ssl
+* php-ldap
+* php-memcache
+* php-pear

+Also not included is the remirepo RPM repository.

 ## Overview
 This Docker image contains a deployed SimpleSAMLphp IdP/SP based on PHP 7.2 running on Apache HTTP Server 2.4 on the latest CentOS 7 base.
 This image is a base image and should be used to set the content and configuration with local changes.
 It is suitable for use as a standalone IdP application or as a base to deploy another PHP application that will be protected by the service provider module.